nicolasdanet/Spaghettis_TclTk/README.txt

 Uninstall:

     On macOS residual at "~/Library/Application Support/Spaghettis/".
-    Whereas for GNU/Linux it is "~/.spaghettisrc".
+    For GNU/Linux it is  "~/.spaghettisrc".

 Credits: